BSPLAZA/WhisperKey/docs/API_REFERENCE.md

 5. Audio captured to temp file (`/var/folders/*/T/whisperkey_*.wav`)
 6. Duration timer updates every 0.1 seconds
 7. Warning shown when <10s remaining before max time
-8. Silence detected after 2.5 seconds OR user taps hotkey again
+8. Silence detected after configured duration OR user taps hotkey again
 9. "Pop" sound plays (if enabled)
 10. Recording stops automatically
 11. `WhisperCppTranscriber` processes audio file
 12. `TextInsertionService` attempts insertion:
+    - If "Always save to clipboard" is ON: Save to clipboard (no sound)
     - If in text field: Insert at cursor → Glass sound
     - If not in text field: Save to clipboard → Pop sound
     - Show appropriate message with word count